MC1191578 – Update to EWS Access for Kiosk / Frontline Worker Licenses

 Loss of EWS Access

-Users with Kiosk, F1, and F3 licenses will lose EWS access, resulting in inability to use applications relying on EWS for email functionalities.
+Users with Kiosk or F1/F3 licenses will lose access to EWS, impacting their ability to integrate applications that rely on EWS for email functionalities.

 - roles: Frontline Workers, IT Administrators